mantidproject/mantid/docs/source/interfaces/ISIS Reflectometry.rst

 Once they are downloaded, place the nxs files in one of Mantid's user directories.
 To see a list of directories, click on **File -> Manage User Directories**.
-``INTER_NR_test2.tbl`` can be saved anywhere you like, as long as you know where it is.

-Open MantidPlot, and open the ISIS Reflectometry interface.
+Open Workbench or MantidPlot, and open the ISIS Reflectometry interface.
 **Interfaces -> Reflectometry -> ISIS Reflectometry**

-Within the interface, we first want to import the tbl file as a TableWorkspace.
-To do this, click on **Reflectometry -> Import .TBL**.
-A :ref:`LoadTBL <algm-LoadTBL>` dialog will open.
-Select ``INTER_NR_test2.tbl`` as the file, and enter ``MyTable`` as the output workspace.

-A table workspace called ``MyTable`` should now exist in the ADS (:ref:`Analysis Data Service <Analysis Data Service>`).
-In addition the table workspace should be opened as well and the processing table (shown below) should now contain four rows (13460, 13462, 13469, 13470).
+First, we want to enter the run numbers and angles into the table.
+Enter the values as shown in the figure below.
+You can use various keyboard shortcuts to enter data quickly, e.g. tab between cells or Enter to add a new row.

 .. figure:: /images/ISISReflectometryPolref_INTER_table.png
   :align: center